 Leo Weil has been at the helm of the women's soccer program at Johns Hopkins since its inception in 1992.
-Weil has taken the program to new heights over the last five seasons, leading the Blue Jays to five consecutive appearances in the NCAA Sweet Sixteen and three trips to the Elite Eight.
-His program has recorded 13 wins or more 14 out of the last 15 seasons, and spent 56-straight weeks in the NSCSAA National Rankings from 2008-2012.
+Weil has taken the program to new heights, guiding the Blue Jays to their 16th NCAA Tournament appearance in 2017.
+Over the last nine seasons, Johns Hopkins appeared in the NCAA Sweet Sixteen nine-straight times, earned six trips to the Elite Eight and advanced to the NCAA national semifinal in 2014.
+His program has recorded 14 wins or more in each of the last 14 seasons.

 Weil guided Hopkins to its third NCAA Elite Eight appearance in four seasons in 2012, despite starting underclassmen in at least six positions for much of the season.
 The Blue Jays knocked off #5 Lynchburg in the Sweet Sixteen, 3-1, and Weil was named Centennial Conference Coach of the Year for the third time in his career.

 The 2011 Blue Jays had one of the best statistical seasons of all time as it set 17 program records, including nine team records, three career and five single-season records.
 The team boasted a program-best .955 (21-1-0) winning percentage while scoring 92 goals, the most in a single season, and handing out a program-best 72 assists as a team for 256 points, the most in school history.
 Weil was named the 2011 NSCAA Mid-Atlantic Region Coach of the Year.